getporter/porter/REVIEWING.md

     * Bump the patch segment if there are bug fixes only.
     * Bump the build segment (version-prerelease.BUILD) if you only fixed something in the build, but the final binaries are the same.
-1. Ensure that the master CI build is passing, then make the tag and push it.
+1. First, ensure that the master CI build has already passed for the commit that you want to tag, and has published the canary binaries.

+    Then create the tag and push it:

     ```
     git checkout master